 This is, of course, an issue for beginning teachers.
 They have to develop a following.
 It’s similar to hairdressers who’ve just received their license.
 They’re trained, qualified, and ready to work, but, they have to cultivate a clientele.
-The same is true for new ballroom dance instructors.
+In fact, the same is true for new ballroom dance instructors.

 And, it takes time.
 This is where dedication kicks in.
 When you’re a ballroom dance teacher you’ve gotta do what you can to make it until you’re able to teach enough lessons every week.
 I myself remember being paid to clean the chandeliers at the studio where I trained on 5th Avenue in New York City.
 I wanted to be a part of the dance world and would do whatever it took to make it.

 In order to make it, a ballroom dance instructor must learn the following: